Last Will and Testament

 A last will and testament helps protect your family and property, and enables you to decide where you would prefer your assets to go in the event of your death.
 A will can be used to:

 - leave property for other assets to people or organizations

-- name a personal guardian to care for your minor children
+- name or appoint a personal guardian to care for your minor children

 - name a trusted person to manage property you leave to minor children, and

 - name or appoint an executor or the person who makes sure that the terms of your will are carried out.

 Each state has specific laws regarding the execution of a will.
 A will that lacks the state-specific requirements may be found invalid.
 The basic requirements for a will include:

 - Age.
 The testator must be a legal adult.